 Global Neuroscience Practice Director

 “The marketing help from TIE has been invaluable.
 One of our main products, The Maeve stove, which the launch campaign was organized with help from TIE, had sold 500 stoves up to the launch.
-Last year alone (the year after the event) Maeve sold 10,000 stoves and this year they are expected to reach close to 50,000 households.”
+The year after the event, Maeve sold 10,000 stoves and 4 years later we are close to reach 400,000 households.
+It seems that almost everyone in Malawi is now aware of the stove and its benefits.”